-Site supervisors (20-25 hours per week) and group leaders (15-18 hours per week) work in before and after-school programs in both city and county school districts.
+Site supervisors (20-25 hours per week) and youth development leaders (15-18 hours per week) work in before and after-school programs in both city and county school districts.
 Positions are available at elementary and middle schools.

 - Applicants wanting to work in the before-school programs must be available to work from 6:30-8 a.m. each weekday.

 - Applicants wanting to work in the after-school programs must be available to work from 2-6 p.m. each weekday.

 Minimum requirements include a valid driver’s license; reliable transportation; good written and oral communication skills; dependability; flexibility and the ability to work well with school personnel, parents and students.
 Applicants also must meet minimum state requirements for child care providers.
 Background checks are required.